Freehold houses: estate charges

 The Leasehold and Freehold Reform Act 2024 received royal assent on 24 May 2024.
 The act will strengthen the rights of freehold homeowners on private and mixed-tenure estates in England and Wales.
 In particular, it will:

-In the King’s Speech 2024 the government committed to publish a draft Leasehold and Commonhold Reform Bill in the 2024-25 parliamentary session, so that it may be subject to broad consultation and additional parliamentary scrutiny.
+In the King’s Speech 2024 the government committed to publish a draft Leasehold and Commonhold Reform Bill, so that it may be subject to broad consultation and additional parliamentary scrutiny.
+The bill is expected to be published in the second half of 2025.

-The background briefing notes to the King’s Speech 2024 said the Bill will, amongst other things, “bring[ing] the injustice of ‘fleecehold’ private estates and unfair costs to an end.”
-The government will consult on the best way to achieve this.
+The background briefing notes to the King’s Speech 2024 said the bill will, amongst other things, bring “the injustice of ‘fleecehold’ private estates and unfair costs to an end.”
+The government said it will consult on the best way to achieve this.

 In February 2024, the Competition and Markets Authority’s (CMA) final report on its market study into housebuilding identified significant issues with private estate management.
 The CMA consequently recommended action to: